Bitcoin Latinum Price Reaches $0.87 on Exchanges (LTNM)

-Bitcoin Latinum (LTNM) traded 0% lower against the U.S. dollar during the 24 hour period ending at 13:00 PM E.T. on January 6th.
-Bitcoin Latinum has a total market capitalization of $76.81 million and approximately $31.94 worth of Bitcoin Latinum was traded on exchanges in the last 24 hours.
-One Bitcoin Latinum token can currently be purchased for about $0.87 or 0.00001972 BTC on major exchanges.
-Over the last week, Bitcoin Latinum has traded 0.1% lower against the U.S. dollar.
+Bitcoin Latinum (LTNM) traded 0% lower against the US dollar during the twenty-four hour period ending at 0:00 AM ET on January 8th.
+Over the last week, Bitcoin Latinum has traded down 0.2% against the US dollar.
+Bitcoin Latinum has a total market cap of $76.81 million and approximately $31.94 worth of Bitcoin Latinum was traded on exchanges in the last day.
+One Bitcoin Latinum token can now be purchased for $0.87 or 0.00001859 BTC on major cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.